LSSTDESC/ObsStrat/code/modifyWFD/readme.md

 `modified_wfd_mollwiede.ipynb` re-creates the WFD footprint from the saved healpix pixels using the matplotlib `mollweide` project (to get ra, dec lines).

+`modified_wfd_overlaps.ipynb` calculates the overlap between the new WFD footprint and DESI/4MOST.

 #### Outputs
 All the outputs are in `/global/homes/a/awan/desc/wfd_footprint/`, including:
 - `WFDfootprint_nside256_HEALPixels.csv` with the HEALPix pixels that constitute the proposed WFD.